Spate of suicides puts spotlight on survivor's guilt

 With three apparent suicides of people linked to the Parkland and Newtown school shootings, mental health experts have an urgent message to massacre survivors: their lives, while forever altered, are still worth living.

-Jeremy Richman, father of one of the 20 first-graders killed in Newtown, Connecticut, in 2012, was found dead Monday in an apparent suicide.
-His death comes days after two teens who were students at Marjory Stoneman Douglas High School during the 2018 massacre also apparently took their own lives.
+Jeremy Richman — father of one of the 20 first-graders killed in Newtown, Connecticut, in 2012 — was found dead Monday in an apparent suicide.
+His death comes days after two teenagers who were students at Marjory Stoneman Douglas High School in Parkland, Florida, during the 2018 massacre also apparently took their own lives.

 Their deaths have put a spotlight on the emotional fallout for those who survive mass shootings.

-Zach Cartaya was a 17-year-old at Columbine High School in 1999 when two schoolmates killed 12 students and one teacher.
+Zach Cartaya, 37, was 17 when two schoolmates killed 12 students and one teacher at Columbine High School in 1999.

 For years, he wrestled with anger and anxiety.
 It would manifest in outbursts during unexpected times: when he was stuck on a plane on the tarmac, in important business meetings, after a breakup.